Gizem03/first-week-challenge/README.md

 ## Description

 This project is a code refactor for the fictional company Horiseon home page.
-The purposes of this refactoring is to improve its accessibility and readability and overall semantic structure.
-This refactoring should also result in improved search engine optimization.
+The purposes of this refactoring are to improve its accessibility and the search engine optimization and overall semantic structure.

 ## Features